giordi91/giordi91.github.io/content/post/unityCulling.md

 <br><br>

+This post is a mirror of the original post from {{<target-blank "MPC R&D blog" "https://www.mpc-rnd.com/unity-gpu-culling-experiments/?t=">}}

 # The problem

 For the virtual production work we do at MPC, we constantly strive to achieve high frame rate for a smooth experience.